 Both Year 1 and 2 performances will be taken into account in arriving at a final degree classification.
-This will be made on the basis of a 40% first year, 60% final year weighting in recognition of the final year being more concerned with a higher order of integration and resolution as well as recognising the quality of output at completion of the course.
+This will be made on the basis of a 40:60 year 1:year 2 weighting in recognition of the final year being more concerned with a higher order of integration and resolution as well as recognising the quality of output at completion of the course.